Scottish designer-maker Ruth Morris set up the ROOBEDO label in 1999, when she lived in Edinburgh.

 More about Ruth . . .

-After seven years service in the clothing industry as a pattern cutter, garment technologist, buyer and retail manager for a number of independent Scottish companies, she set-up her own business, and is now settled in Pitlochry.
-She lectures part-time in the Textiles Department at Dundee & Angus College and runs sewing workshops.
-She is also a busy mum of two, with a whippet for company in her studio.
+After seven years service in the clothing industry as a pattern cutter, garment technologist, buyer and retail manager for a number of independent Scottish companies, she set-up her own business.
+She lectures in the Textiles Department at Dundee & Angus College and is a Qualification Verifier for the Scottish Qualification Authority (SQA) supporting Clothing and Textiles Industry and Educational Institutions across Scotland.
+She also also runs sewing workshops in her hometown.

 …Glenlyon tweed book-bag with waxed cotton strap all ready to go…